 This is a guide for setting up basic radio stations (with SSL and port 80) using Shoutcast and Liquidsoap.
 There’s no GUI and my stations only shuffle music, I don’t do live sets.
 It is definitely possible, but I won’t cover it here.

 You’ll most likely need a VPS with unlimited bandwidth.
 Also, if you plan to broadcast the same stream using multiple bitrates or codecs, you’ll need a decent CPU because Liquidsoap only uses one CPU core per instance.
 (There may be some ways around this limitation, but I am currently doing fine running 3 different stations, each at 2 different bit rates.
-I’m using the 4-core VPS at Scaleway (C2S), so each station is using 1 core for its Liquidsoap instance, and the CPU load on each core is always under 50%.)
+I’m using a 4-core VPS at Scaleway (DEV-L), so each station is using 1 core for its Liquidsoap instance, and the CPU load on each core is around 50%.)

 apt update && apt -y upgrade